Emily Harper

 Emily Harper (born February 16, 1978, in Cincinnati, Ohio) is an American actress.

 Career

-She starred in a Mike's Hard Lemonade commercial in 2004.
-Harper portrayed Fancy Crane on the soap opera Passions from 2005 to 2008.
+Harper starred in a Mike's Hard Lemonade commercial in 2004.
+Her first regular TV role was as Fancy Crane on the soap opera Passions from 2005 to 2008.
 She was introduced as the potential love interest of Noah Bennett (played by Dylan Fergus).
-This was Harper's first regular role as an actress on a TV series.
+She was also in the TV pilot Inside Schwartz.

 Harper was also a Laker Girl (cheerleader) for the Los Angeles Lakers NBA team from 2000 until 2003.
-Her other TV experience includes hosting several seasons of both Lakers TV and Sparks TV.
-She was also in the TV pilot Inside Schwartz.